 The Board’s composition and procedures are designed to permit it to function independently from management and to promote and protect the interests of all shareholders.
-The Board believes that, except during periods of temporary vacancies, no fewer than half of its members should be independent.
+The Board believes that, except during periods of temporary vacancies, at least a majority of its members should be independent.

 The Board reviews the independence of all directors on an annual basis and publicly discloses its determinations.
 Directors have an ongoing obligation to inform the Board of any material changes in their circumstances or relationships that may affect the Board’s determination as to their independence.

 The Corporation’s Articles provide that the Board shall consist of no less than five members and no more than 20 members.
 The size of the Board for effective decision-making and committee work may vary from time to time as appropriate, including because of or in anticipation of retirements from the Board.
 The Corporate Governance Committee will make recommendations to the Board periodically regarding the size of the Board.

 All directors are elected or appointed until the next annual meeting of shareholders or until they resign or their successor is elected or appointed.

 The Board does not believe it should establish term limits or mandatory retirement ages for its members as such limits may deprive Thomson Reuters and its shareholders of the contributions of members who have been able to develop, over time, valuable insights into Thomson Reuters, its strategy and business operations.